jaythequant/kucoin-cli/docs/examples.rst

 Examples
 ========

+I've included several examples here highlighting the three main uses for the library:

+    1. Data analysis
+    2. Building and maintaining datasets
+    3. Deploying algorithmic trading systems

-I've included several examples here highlighting the three main uses for the library: (1) Data analysis, (2) Building and maintaining datasets, and (3) Leveraging statistical research into algorithmic trading systems.
-The GitHub distribution of this package includes an `examples` folder containing the `.py` / `.ipynb` files for each example.
-Hopefully after browsing these examples you'll feel confident enough yourself to get to work on your own research.
+The GitHub distribution of this package includes an `examples` folder containing the Python or Jupyter Notebook files for each example.
+Hopefully, after browsing these examples, you'll feel confident enough to get to work on your own research.

 Basics of Data Analysis
 -----------------------